 This course is for 7th and 8th grade students with little or no prior experience on an instrument.
-Students will learn basic rhythms, staff reading, percussion instruments, and ensemble skills through rehearsal of beginning level music.
-There are no weekly lessons and no performance requirement, although students will be invited to perform in the spring concert.
+Students will learn basic rhythms, staff reading, and ensemble skills through rehearsal of beginning level music on the handchimes.
+There are no weekly lessons, students will be invited to perform in the spring concert.